agent-based-information-flow-simulation/simulation-run-environment/README.md

 The service runs the code received from the simulation load balancer.
 It consists of Web API (see `spade-instance/src/routers.py`) and the simulation process (see `spade-instance/src/simulation/main.py`).
 The latter one is created while starting the simulation.
-The API is used to communicate and manage the instance (see `spade-instance/src/routers.py`).
+The API is used to communicate and manage the instance.
 It is connected to the communication server stack to enable the exchange of messages between the agents.
 Periodically, the service sends an HTTP request to the simulation load balancer with its current state (see `spade-instance/src/repeated_tasks.py` and `spade-instance/src/state.py`).
 The service sends the running agents' state updates to the Kafka service.